-Whether you’re a parent-to-be, new parent, or seasoned parent, it can be overwhelming and troubling to hear about the toxic chemicals around us – especially in the items and materials we use on a daily basis.
+Whether you’re a parent-to-be, new parent, or seasoned parent, it can be overwhelming and troubling to hear about the toxic chemicals around us.
+Wouldn’t it be good to know if everyday products we use were really safe?

 That’s why we’re thrilled to team up with our friends Made Safe to curate the Healthy Baby Guide, a comprehensive resource full of tips for avoiding toxins and navigating the aisles when shopping for your family and growing children.
 Each of these products have been vetted by Made Safe to ensure they are made with only scientifically proven safe ingredients.

 Here are a few key highlights from the Healthy Baby Guide (you can download the full guide here!):

 Toxic Chemicals’ Impact on Pregnant & Breastfeeding Women and Children